 It can be time-consuming to write a custom cover letter for each job you apply for, but it's important to take the time and effort.
 A custom letter will help the reader to see, at a glance, that you are a good match for the job.

 Generally, don’t apologize for anything in your cover letter.
-If you are lacking a required skill or degree, don’t mention it.
+There are some things you don't need to include in a cover letter.
+If you lack a required skill or degree, don’t mention it.
 That will only highlight what you don’t have.
 Instead, focus on highlighting the skills and experiences you do have, and explain how they make you a great fit for the job.

 However, when you have recent gaps in your work history (within the past year or so), whether from being laid-off and out of work, taking time out from the workplace to spend with your family, traveling, going back to school, or for any reason, your cover letter gives you an opportunity to explain an employment gap.